 Periodic reviews are an essential part of estate planning as everything changes — laws, policies, our ideas, and even family relationships.
 Reviewing your estate plan from time to time gives us the opportunity to accommodate these changes.
 My responsibility as your attorney, is to help you communicate your intentions clearly at a time when you can no longer speak for yourself.

 Try to think about a conversation you had recently where a misunderstanding resulted, and where clarification was necessary.
-Now, try to imagine how that conversation would have turned out if you weren’t there to clear up the misunderstanding.
+Now imagine how that conversation would’ve turned out if you weren’t there to clear up the misunderstanding.
 This is the reason why it’s so important for us to use every means of communication available to us to clearly pass on your intentions.
 This includes: (1) preparing the legal documents such as a trust and powers of attorney; (2) providing each client with our Heartfelt Will, a booklet where they write their intentions down in their own words and handwriting — like an operating manual for their estate plan; and (3) meeting together with their family (and where appropriate, their professional advisors) to help relay their clear intention and instruction.

 If you are wondering whether or not your child needs powers of attorney, you should know that once an individual reaches the age of majority, which is 18 in most states, their parents are no longer entitled to see their child’s medical and financial records, nor are they able to make decisions on their behalf.
 Once an individual reaches 18, the law classifies them as adults with legal rights to privacy and to govern their own lives.
 If the unspeakable does happen, and you receive a call informing you that your child is in the hospital unconscious, or in trouble, or in need of your help, a Statutory Durable Power of Attorney and an Advance Health Care Directive can make handling the crisis much easier.

 If you would be interesting in finding out more about our Powers of Attorney Special, please contact our office for more information (808) 524-0251.